arve0/master/thesis_web.md

 Overview images was taken with a 10x air objective, equalized and stitched.
 The equalization step corrects uneven illumination and increases contrast for viewing purposes.
 To improve robustness of segmentation, a local bilateral population filter was applied to the stitched image before it is thresholded.
 Each separate region in the segmentation are sorted by their area size, small regions are excluded and the user can exclude or add regions if some of the samples are not detected.
 Row and column position of the regions are calculated by sorting them by their position in the image.
 A more detailed description follows.

 ### Overview images
 Overview images was taken with an technique similar to bright-field microscopy except that the light source is a scanning laser.
-The laser in use was the argon laser in table \ref{tbl:lasers} with 514 nm emission line, output power set to 2.48% and intensity to 0.10.
+The laser in use was the argon laser in [@tbl:lasers] with 514 nm emission line, output power set to 2.48% and intensity to 0.10.
 Forward light was imaged using a 0.55 NA air collector with the non descanned detector having the 525/50 nm bandpass filter.
 Aperture and detector gain was adjusted so that the histogram of intensities was in the center of the total range without getting peaks at minimum and maximum values.

 Zoom 0.75 and 512x512 pixels was chosen, which gives images of $\approx$ 1500 $\mu$m (read more about resolution and image size in the discussion).
 After images is scanned, they are rotated 270 degrees, as Leica LAS store *.tif*-images with axes swapped in regards to the stage axes.

 #### Uneven illumination
 ![(a) Image of glass slide only and no tissue for illustrating the uneven illumination.
 Dots are impurities in the sample. (b) Original image of sample.
 The white line is the row with least variance used for equalization. (c) Equalized version of (b).
 Note that (a), (b) and (c) are displaying values from 130 to 230 to highlight the intensity variation, colorbar is shown to the right.](figures/uneven_illumination_images_web.png) {#fig:illumination}

-The uneven illumination in the experimental setup is illustrated in figure \ref{fig:illumination}(a).
+The uneven illumination in the experimental setup is illustrated in [@fig:illumination](a).
 By assuming the intensity variation in all pixels are following the slope of the background, equalization was done by dividing each row in the image by the normalized intensity profile of the background.

 ``` {caption="Equalizing an image" label=code:equalize .python}
 equalized = img.astype(np.float)        # assure datatype have real division ability